-Parameter Description Product Model Specifies the model of the router.
-System Time Specifies the current system time.
+Parameter Description System Time Specifies the current system time.
 Runtime Specifies the network connection time of the router.
 Firmware Version Specifies the firmware version of the router.
 Hardware Version Specifies the hardware version of the router.

-9.1.2 WAN port information
+8.1.2 WAN port information